Is Exeter Safe?

 Is Exeter A Safe Place to Live?

-If you’re wondering “is Exeter a safe city?”, the answer is: it depends where you are.
+If you’re wondering “Is Exeter a safe city?”, the answer is: it depends where you are.

 However, some areas within Exeter maintain low crime rates, contributing to the town’s reputation as a safe place to live.